Arboreal Categories: An Axiomatic Theory of Resources: Back-and-Forth Systems and Games

 The aim of this section is to clarify the relation between bisimilarity and back-and-forth equivalence in arboreal categories.
 While it turns out that any two bisimilar objects $X$ and $Y$ are back-and-forth equivalent, to construct a bisimulation from a back-and-forth system we will assume that the product $X\times Y$ exists.
 For convenience of notation, given any two objects $a,b$ of a category $\mathscr{A}$, let us write $a \pro b$ to denote that the product $a\times b$ exists in $\mathscr{A}$.
 The following is our main result on bisimilarity: \begin{thm} Let $X,Y$ be any two objects of an arboreal category such that $X\pro Y$.
 Then $X$ and $Y$ are bisimilar if, and only if, they are back-and-forth equivalent. \end{thm}

 In particular, in any arboreal category with binary products, the bisimilarity relation coincides with back-and-forth equivalence.
-This is the case in all our key examples: \begin{exas} The category $\T$ of trees has binary products.
+This is the case in all our key examples: \begin{exas} The category $\T$ of non-empty trees has binary products.
 These are computed as ``synchronous products'' consisting of the pairs $(x,y)$ of elements having the same height, with the componentwise order.
 Similarly, $\F$ has binary products, and so does the category $\R(\sg)$ of forest-ordered $\sg$-structures if the relations in the synchronous product are interpreted componentwise.
 As synchronous products do not increase the height of forests, we see that the category $\RTk(\sg)$ from Example~\ref{RTex} has binary products.
 The category $\RPk(\sg)$ has also finite products, but for these we need to restrict to those pairs $(x,y)$ of elements with same height on which the pebbling functions coincide.
-Finally, binary products exist in $\RMk(\sg)$ and can be described again as variants of synchronous products.
-Alternatively, as pointed out in~\cite{AS2021}, $\RMk(\sg)$ can be identified with a coreflective subcategory of the category of all pointed Kripke structures.
-Since the latter is complete, so is $\RMk(\sg)$. \end{exas}
+Finally, binary products exist in $\RMk(\sg)$ and can be described again as variants of synchronous products.\footnote{Alternatively, as pointed out in~\cite{AS2021}, $\RMk(\sg)$ can be identified with a coreflective subcategory of the category of \emph{pointed} Kripke structures.
+Since the latter is complete, so is $\RMk(\sg)$.} \end{exas}

-We start by establishing the easy direction of Theorem~\ref{th:bisimilar-iff-strong-back-forth}. \begin{prop} Any two bisimilar objects of an arboreal category are back-and-forth equivalent. \end{prop} \begin{proof} Suppose that $X\xleftarrow{f} Z \xrightarrow{g} Y$ is a span of open pathwise embeddings in an arboreal category $\C$.
+We start by establishing the easy direction of Theorem~\ref{th:bisimilar-iff-strong-back-forth}, whose proof is akin to that of \cite[Lemma~16]{JNW1996}. \begin{prop} Any two bisimilar objects of an arboreal category are back-and-forth equivalent. \end{prop} \begin{proof} Suppose that $X\xleftarrow{f} Z \xrightarrow{g} Y$ is a span of open pathwise embeddings in an arboreal category $\C$.
 We claim that

 is a back-and-forth system between $X$ and $Y$ (in fact, this is a strong back-and-forth system).
 We show that items~\ref{initial}, \ref{forth} and~\ref{back} in Definition~\ref{def:back-and-forth} are satisfied.